Practices Will be in the Mornings and Open to the Public and Media, Spring Game Saturday, April 27 at 2 p.m.

 Back in 1991 as an assistant coach at the University of Washington, he helped guide the Huskies to the 1991 National Championship.

-Prior to this past season at Washington State, Tormey coached the safeties and special teams at the University of Hawai'i for two seasons in 2009 and 2010.
+Prior to 2011, Tormey coached the safeties and special teams at the University of Hawai'i for two seasons in 2009 and 2010.
 At the conclusion of the 2010 season, Hawai'i played Tulsa in the Sheraton Hawai'i Bowl.

 Tormey served as the linebackers coach and recruiting coordinator at the University of Washington from 2004-08, his second stint on the Husky staff.
 Over that five-year period, Tormey had four recruiting classes ranked in the Top 35 nationally, including the 2008 class, which was ranked No. 14 in the nation by one national recruiting site.